peteroupc/CBOR/docs/PeterO.PrecisionContext.md

 <b>Returns:</b>

-True if this context's Precision property is in bits, rather than digits; otherwise, false..
+True if this context's Precision property is in bits, rather than digits; otherwise, false.
 The default is false.

 ### IsSimplified

     public bool IsSimplified { get; }

 Gets a value indicating whether to use a "simplified" arithmetic.
 In the simplified arithmetic, infinity, not-a-number, and subnormal numbers are not allowed, and negative zero is treated the same as positive zero.
 For further details, see `http://speleotrove.com/decimal/dax3274.html`

 <b>Returns:</b>